 Cheap flights: I’d recommend checking out Momondo.
 They scan tons of different travel discount sites and let you filter by cheapest, best, and shortest.
 Another good one to check out is eDreams.net —they often feature special flight deals.

-Hotel Deals: My top choice is probably Priceline.com —I’ve found some insanely cheap (beautiful hotels).
-Other sites I check are Expedia.com and the Hilton (for points).
-If you’re looking to avoid hotels and go the hostel route, I recommend checking out Hostelworld.
+Hotel Deals: My top choices are probably Priceline.com and Expedia.com If you’re looking to avoid hotels and go the hostel route, I recommend checking out Hostelworld.
+(I stayed at Hostel Downtown and had a ton of fun there!)

 Disclaimer: This post contains affiliate links.
 If you click on one and make a purchase, I might make a little extra spending money, at no extra cost to you.
 As always, all opinions are my own and these products/services have been found useful during our travels and come highly recommended to you from yours truly!